 At least, that’s what they’re telling you.

-The real question is how many new site visitors you’re getting, and how many of them are responding to your call to action – signing up for your newsletter, watching a video, reading an article.
-And what it cost you to get those unique actions (divide what you paid your SEO consultant by the number of “next steps” visitors actually took).
+How many new site visitors you’re getting, and how many of them are responding to your call to action – signing up for your newsletter, watching a video, reading an article?

 4. We need (large number goes here) more customers in 30 days